cynthia/yael/doc/tutorial/tuto_imgindexing.rst

 Image indexing example
 ----------------------

-Here we work out two simple image indexing engine and apply it to a tiny image dataset.
+Here we work out two simple image indexing engines use them to processe a tiny image dataset.
 The first is done in python and implements a description based on Fisher vectors, while the second is in Matlab and shows how to use an inverted file with binary signatures.